jialinzhang010/CalorieTracker/README.md

     * Client side form validation helps ensure data submitted matches the requirements set forth in the various form controls.
     * The user can fix the invalid data straight away to prevent sending bad data to server.
 * (2 points) Use a CSS framework or UI toolkit.
-    * I will use Semantic UI to design the layout of the app.
+    * I will use Bootstrap to design the layout of the app.
-    * Semantic UI is a development framework that helps create beautiful, responseive layouts using human-friendly HTML.
+    * Bootstrap is a development framework that helps create beautiful, responseive layouts using human-friendly HTML.

     10 points total out of 10 required points